 An enterprise identity data management approach can also mean re-evaluating the applicable regulations and security challenges.

 The passage of the E.U.’s General Data Protection Regulation and California Consumer Privacy Act marked an important shift in how companies need to handle consumers’ personal information — but that was only the start.
 Some U.S. states have also passed or are currently considering data privacy laws.
 Industry-specific regulations can apply as well, particularly in the healthcare and financial services industries.

 It’s not as if a siloed approach lets an organization avoid regulation, but keeping current and upcoming laws in mind can be important during a large digital transformation.
 Additionally, consider how going beyond the minimum requirements could be beneficial.
-In the 2022 Experian Global Insight Report, we found that 90 percent of consumers want some or complete control over how companies use their personal data.1
+In a 2023 Experian white paper, we found that 61 percent of consumers want complete control over how companies use their personal data.1

 Security also needs to be top of mind for any organization that collects and stores consumers’ personal information.
 An enterprise-wide identity management system may make managing increasing amounts of data easier, which could help decrease fraud risks.
-And your customers may be willing to help — 57 percent are open to sharing data if it will increase security and help prevent fraud.1
+And your customers may be willing to help — 67 percent are open to sharing data if it will increase security and help prevent fraud.2

 Keeping customers’ desires front and center

 Experian partnered with Aite-Novarica to study enterprise-wide identity management.
 All but one of the 12 executives interviewed said client experience is a primary or predominant driver in the transformation of their identity management programs.3